GWR Toad: Background

-By HMRI law, every goods train needed a brake van attached at the end of it.
+By Her Majesty's Railway Inspectorate law, every goods train needed a brake van attached at the end of it.
 This was because most wagons were only fitted with hand brakes, and so the brake van had an important part to play in the safe running of goods trains by adding additional braking capacity.
 Once trains fitted with vacuum brakes were introduced (from 1904 on the GWR), a guard was required to travel at the rear of every train to ensure that it stayed as one train.

 Design

-The nickname "Toad" was derived from the GWR's telegraphic code for a brake van, with each bespoke Toad model allocated diagrams in the AA series.
 The standard GWR brake van design dates from 1894, with many varieties were built between 1894 and the early 1950s.
 Early vans were just 10 or 12 tons weight, but this gradually increased to 20 tons.

 Each Toad had a large guards compartment/cabin extending about two-thirds of the length of the van, with the remaining "veranda" open on three sides, but covered with a roof.
 Full length external footboards and hand rails allowed the guard or a shunter to ride on the outside during shunting movements.
 On the veranda, in addition to the screw brake handle, sand boxes were fitted to the rear to allow the guard to sand the rails if necessary, to stop the wheels slipping.
 A full height door allowed access from the veranda to the cabin, matched by a door on the far end of cabin in most versions.

 Whilst all versions had side entrances on both sides onto the veranda, some versions included additional full height side doors into the cabin.
 Inside the cabin were: tool boxes; cupboards; a light and other electrical systems powered by an axle mounted dynamo; a seat; a combined table/desk, often two, with one collapsible; and a stove powered by wood or coal collected from the lineside.
 Another two sandboxes were also fitted inside the 'closed' end of the van.
 These were operated by a linkage from the veranda when the van was travelling with the veranda trailing.

 The guard was first aid trained, and so the cabin contained the train's main first aid kit.
 Like the roof, the inside of the cabin was painted white for safety reasons, derived from the practice of the time in hospitals.
 Windows in both ends of the cabin allowed the guard to see out and keep an eye on his train, but actual operations were only possible from the open veranda, which made this a cold and weather-beaten job all year round.

 Most Toads carried the name of their home depot on the side.
 The GWR had a practice of allocating Toads to fixed runs, allowing the allocated guards to build up experience on a particular route, and hence increase safety.